Zasharan2/zasharan2/README.md

-# hi check out this https://zasharan2.github.io/ very super cool site
+# hi check it out https://zasharan2.github.io/ very super cool site

 <!--
 **Zasharan2/zasharan2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.